robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-payment-terminals/jberc20paymentterminal/read/-_balance.md

 ```
 /**
   @notice
-  Logic to be triggered before transferring tokens from this terminal.

-  @param _to The address to which the transfer is going.
+  Checks the balance of tokens in this contract.

-  @param _amount The amount of the transfer, as a fixed point number with the same number of decimals as this terminal.
+  @return The contract's balance, as a fixed point number with the same amount of decimals as this terminal.
 */
-function _beforeTransferTo(address _to, uint256 _amount) internal override {
+function _balance() internal view override returns (uint256) {
-  IERC20(token).safeApprove(_to, _amount);
+  return IERC20(token).balanceOf(address(this));
 }
 ```